Skip to main content

 • Death.

-Abrupt withdrawal (both because of poor compliance or rapid change in dose) can precipitate relapse.
-Withdraw lithium slowly over several weeks, watching for relapse.
+Abrupt withdrawal (both because of poor adherence or rapid change in dose) can precipitate relapse.
+If a decision is made to stop lithium, withdraw it slowly over several weeks, with regular specialist monitoring for relapse.

 Further reading and references